onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-fullnode.md

 This script will run commands to generate keys and also store in files.
 You will need them later.

+Important Note: Here in the script file we have set up implementation with the home directory `$HOME/onomy-testnet1/onomy`.
+So if you have changed this path then provide the home directory path accordingly in the `onomyd` command.

 ```
 bash peer-validator/init.sh

 Note: 1.
 Script will ask for enter validator name(Type any name for example validator1)
-      2. Script will ask for enter node-id of any validator that is running in chain to add seed(Please enter 1302d0ed290d74d6f061fb8506e0e34f3f67f7ff)
+      2. Script will ask for enter node-id of any validator that is running in chain to add seed(Please enter 5e0f5b9d54d3e038623ddb77c0b91b559ff13495)
-      3. Script will ask for enter ip of validator for which you have added node-id(Please enter 147.182.128.38)
+      3. Script will ask for enter ip of validator for which you have added node-id(Please enter testnet1.onomy.io)
 ```

 Now it's finally up and start the sycing block